Disciplinary Sanctions for Groups

 Group Conduct Review

 Group Conduct Review indicates that a group’s behavior is a significant violation of University policy either because the group has had one significant incident or because the group is beginning to show a pattern of concerning behavior.
 Conduct Review is imposed for a specific period of time to encourage groups to reflect upon their choices and behavior and to demonstrate the ability to abide by University policies and expectations.
 During this time, a group’s behaviors will be observed and any policy violations committed during this period will likely result in a heightened level of response and a more significant sanction such as group probation, suspension or dissolution.
-Conduct Review will be assigned for a minimum of three months and typically a maximum of a year.

 A status imposed on a student group or organization for a specific period of time to alert the group to the fact that their choices and behaviors are significantly inconsistent with University policy and expectations.
 During this time, the group is asked to take active steps toward improving the actions of their group and to demonstrate that they can abide by University policy.
 Any policy violations while a group is on Disciplinary Probation will result in strong consideration of Group Suspension or Group Dissolution.
 Group Probation will be assigned for a minimum of three months and typically not more than two years.
 Probation will frequently be accompanied by a Loss or Restriction of Privileges or Activities sanction.

 This action is a total separation of the group from the University for a specified period of time.
 This includes total restriction on the organization and its members or supporters conducting any activity on the campuses of the University or at off-campus University-associated events that in any way promote the goals, purposes, identity, programs, membership, or activities of the organization.
 Group Suspension is typically assigned for a minimum of the remainder of the academic year.
 Once the suspension period is over, if the group has met all other terms of their sanction, they will be allowed to resume activity as a recognized group.